UnlockAgency/flutter-cli/README.md

 The CLI is now installed globally on your system.
 You can remove the downloaded file again.

 ## Roadmap

-`flttr init`

-Initializing the directory for usage with flavored config files.

 `flttr create {project_name}`